-The District, located in Taylor, Pennsylvania, provides a full range of educational services appropriate to grade levels kindergarten through twelfth to students living in Moosic Borough and Taylor Borough.
+The District provides a full range of educational services appropriate to grade levels kindergarten through twelfth for students living in Moosic and Taylor, Pennsylvania.
 These educational services include regular, advanced academic, vocational education programs, and special education programs for gifted and handicapped children.
 The District has a nine-member elected school board and an appointed superintendent and business manager who oversee the daily operations of the District.
-The District's elementary school, middle school and high school are housed in three buildings.
+The District's elementary schools, middle school and high school are housed in three buildings.